desiredpersona/minimal-jekyll-theme/example/_posts/2016-10-12-post-about-your-startup.md

 ---
 layout: post
-title:  Post with title and subtitle
+title:  A beautiful post about your startup
-subtitle: Adding subtitles couldn't be easier
+subtitle: Adding an optional subtitles is easy when needed
 date:   2016-10-12 13:20:50 +0100
 author: Desired Persona
-post_meta: false
-author_bio: false
-share_icons: false
-category_tag_list: false

 categories:
   - jekyll theme
   - post formatting